-The painted Easter eggs are without a doubt the most colorful, artistic and loved part of this religious celebration in Romania.
-You’ll find them in every house, at every Easter meal, at church and even at picnics.
-Their origin goes back at least a couple of centuries, and today they represent the most popular image of this major Orthodox religious holiday.
+The painted Easter eggs are the most colorful and loved part of this religious celebration in Romania.
+You’ll find them in every house, at every Easter meal, at church, and even at picnics.
+Their origin goes back at least a couple of centuries, and today they represent the most popular image of Orthodox Easter.

-The lines used in the painting process bear their own meaning, if the straight vertical line means life, the horizontal one means death.
-The double straight line and the spiral symbolize eternity while the curved line means water and purification.
+The lines used in the painting process have their own meaning.
+If the straight vertical line means life, the horizontal one means death.
+The double straight line and the spiral symbolize eternity while the curved line is water and purification.

 You can find painted eggs in most souvenir shops across the country.
 Ask for more details about the artisan to be sure you’re buying an original.